BabaYagaMusic.com » Encyclopedic Dictionary » Music Index »

 "So what is a jins?
 A jins can be understood in three ways:

-4. Improvised melodic embellishmentMa* Shuqa defined a difference between musical ornaments in Western and Arabic music.
+4. Improvised melodic embellishmentMa* Shuqa, ignoring the rich heritage of Western music systems which are not normally performed by an orchestra, defined a difference between musical ornaments in Western and Arabic music.
 "Unlike western music, in which an embellishment is used to highlight a note or series of notes, embellishment in Arabic music is woven into the music."
-(Editor note: Not entirely accurate.
-Irish music also relies on embedded and improvised ornamentation.
-Review the list of embellishments that she defines (below) and then listen to the violin music of Martin Hayesand the Sean Nos singer Saileog Ni Cheannabhain.)
+(Editor note: Review the list of embellishments that Ma* Shuqa defines (below) and then listen to the violin music of Martin Hayes and the Sean Nos singer Saileog Ni Cheannabhain.)

 Arabic Melodic ModesSaileog Ni Cheannabhain, Sean Nos song, John Murray Show, Web.